 We focus on providing customers with cost-effective and targeted marketing solutions.
-We generate revenues primarily from online marketing services.
+We generate almost all of our revenues from online marketing services.

 Online Marketing Services

 P4P.
 Our P4P platform enables our customers to reach users who search for information related to their products or services.
 Customers may use our automated online tools to create text-based descriptions of their web pages and bid on keywords that trigger the display of their web page information and link.
 Our P4P platform features an automated online sign-up process that allows customers to activate their accounts at any time.